 Oedipus was the son of Laius and Jocasta, the king and queen of Thebes.
 The misfortunes of his line were the result of a curse inflicted by his father.

 When his son was born, Laius consulted an Oracle to find out his fate.
 To his horror, the oracle revealed that “he was condemned to die at the hands of his own son.”

-The parents ordered a servant to kill their son, but he could not do so, and he gave him to a shepherd.
+The parents ordered a servant to kill their son, but the servant was unable to carry out this brutal act and therefore passed Laius on to a shepherd.

-The shepherd called the boy Oedipus, or “swollen feet”, since Laius had tied his feet tightly.
-The child was taken to Corinth and given to King Polybus, who had no children and who would raise him as if he were his own son.
+The shepherd called the boy Oedipus, or “swollen feet,” since Laius had tied his feet tightly.
+The child was taken to Corinth and given to King Polybus, who had no children and would raise him as his own son.